-Dominic Raab MP was appointed Secretary of State for Foreign and Commonwealth Affairs and First Secretary of State on 24 July 2019.
+Dominic Raab is the Secretary of State for Foreign, Commonwealth and Development Affairs and First Secretary of State.
+Dominic was first appointed Secretary of State for Foreign and Commonwealth Affairs and First Secretary of State on 24 July 2019.
 He was first elected Conservative MP for Esher and Walton in May 2010.

 Dominic was Secretary of State for Exiting the European Union from July to November 2018.

 He was previously Minister of State for Housing at the Ministry of Housing, Communities and Local Government from 9 January 2018 to 9 July 2018.